tieto-lt/MSI-2016-infra/ardrone-operator/README.md

 Operator custom mission commands that are not present in ardrone-autonomy library
 - **takePicture** - sends picture over the API socket.
 Refer to `Image` payload documentation.
 Keep in mind that picture lags for about 3 secs so you should take that into account when planning missions and hover in place for 3 secs before taking a picture.
+- **switchHorizontalCamera** - switches to drone front camera.
+This camera is used by default.
+- **switchVerticalCamera** - switches drone bottom camera on.

+**NOTE:** we cannot stream view from both cameras, so only on stream is available.
+Although we can switch cameras, but delay time should be considered.
+So to make it work correctly you should send wait command for around 1 s. between switching camera and taking picture.

 #### OperatorState